When a Man Hates His Mother: Helpful Red, Yellow, Green Flags

 In my observation, I see a LOT of grown kids these days going no contact with their parents, and while some parents are awful (and may deserve it) many don’t.
 The pain of these parents who don’t deserve the punishment of alienation is incalculable.

 To these parents who loved and did everything for their kids, it goes beyond a proverbial slap in the face – it feels more like a death – and losing a child is the worst thing imaginable for most parents.
-The alienation can also extend to the grandkids that also get cut off, which compounds the pain.
+The alienation can also extend to the grand kids that also get cut off, which compounds the pain.

 Growing up my grandpa shaped who I am and was always teaching me life lessons.
-He would caution me: โ€œDonโ€™t ever be with a man who resents his mother.
-Guys who hate their mom shouldn’t be trusted.โ€ I think what he meant by this is that you should pay close attention to how he treats women in public places, like a waitress, or a cashier, etc.
+He would caution me: “Don’t ever be with a man who resents his mother.
+Guys who hate their mom shouldn’t be trusted.”
+I think what he meant by this is that you should pay close attention to how he treats women in public places, like a waitress, or a cashier, etc.

-I donโ€™t want to paint a man’s relationship with his mother with a negative, broad brush but generally the guys I knew who have had a terrible relationship with their mom tend to be angry and bitter towards women.
+I don’t want to paint a man’s relationship with his mother with a negative, broad brush but generally the guys I knew who have had a terrible relationship with their mom tend to be angry and bitter towards women.
 Every.
 Single.
 One.

 The guys who don’t do the inner work on themselves usually end up being the men who get dumped.
 These guys who hate their mom seem to use the venom from it on their wives and girlfriends – and really any random woman, (especially older women.)

 Moms can be flawed so I would not be so quick to judge someone for not having a good relationship with them.
 I would need to know why they are not on good terms, but even then, there has to be some level of respect towards their mother.
-Thereโ€™s a difference between when a man resents his mother vs. a guy being a total @ss to her.
-I would stay away from the latter.

 sad man with his face in his hands